 The price list is shown here, but generally speaking, the cost is $3.00 per pair for regular skates and goalie skates.
 The Flat Bottom sharpening is $4.00, due to the additional cost for the equipment.
 The prices charged are considerably lower than any of the rinks and skate shops, but do not feel that you will be getting an inferior sharpening.
 I will give you a better and more consistent sharpening than other places.
 I also offer multiple sharpening discount cards, which have proven to be convenient to the people that use them, as well as saving a little more money.
 By keeping my prices low, I hope to not contribute to the ever increasing cost of the game of hockey.

 Shown below are the machines that I am currently using for sharpening.
 The machine on the top left is my original two headed Blademaster, and a Skate Baking Oven next to it.
 This machine is used primarily for goalie skates, figure skates, and for contouring/cross grinding skate blades.
 The middle setup is actually separate cross grind and finish stations with an exhaust system and a hood for the machines.
 The finish station has been setup to use the Blademaster Form Dresser for flat bottom sharpening.
 The machine on the right is used for most of my standard hollow grind sharpening, while the machine in the bottom center is primarily used for deep (1/2" or less) hollow grind sharpening.
 The bottom left picture shows my contour station setup with the Mark VI Custom Radius system.
 On the bottom right is a picture of the Blademaster pneumatic riveter.
+A video showing all of the equipment and the layout can be seen here.

 Additional Sharpening and Skate Information